 - “Beauty and the Beast” Music Video – You know the drill.
 Music video filler of the movie’s titular song performed by Ariana Grande and John Legend.

 - Making the Music Video – And in case you couldn’t get enough music videos, here’s how they made the music video!

 - Disney Song Selection – This is fun little featurette for all the song lovers out there and allows you to hop directly to all your favorite songs and sing along with the movie.
 Since there are so many songs in this film, you’ll be singing along for quite a while.

 While I thoroughly did not enjoy the film (I’m not sure I’ll go back to watching this one for a long time), I did enjoy the bonus features.
-The amount of bonus features on this collection were great and went both broad and deep into a variety of topics.
+The amount of bonus features in this collection were great and went both broadly and deeply into a variety of topics.
 The notable absence of a director’s commentary on the actual disc is interesting, but strangely enough you can still watch if you unlock your digital copy on VUDU.
-If you’re a fan of this film, chances are you’ve already picked it up; if not, you may skip this one and just rewatch the original on Blu-ray.
+If you’re a fan of this film, chances are you’ve already picked it up; if not, you may skip this one and just re-watch the original on Blu-ray.

 Purchase Beauty and the Beast (2017)

 - Amazon: Blu-ray | DVD | Digital HD | Digital HD + Bonus Features

 - Target: Blu-ray + DVD + Digital HD + Exclusive 32-page Storybook